The inviscid inflow-outflow problem via analyticity: Acknowledgments

 \section{Acknowledgments}

-This work is based upon work supported by the National Science Foundation under Grant No. DMS-1928930 while the authors were in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the summer of 2023.
-IK was supported in part by the NSF grant DMS-2205493.
+The authors are grateful to James Kelliher for interesting discussions and constructive comments.
+This work is based upon work supported by the National Science Foundation under Grant No.~DMS-1928930 while the authors were in residence at the Simons Laufer Mathematical Sciences Institute (formerly MSRI) in Berkeley, California, during the summer of~2023.
+IK was supported in part by the NSF grant DMS-2205493, while MS was supported in part by the grant PRIN-PNRR~P202254HT8.

 \colb

 \colb

 \ifnum\sketches=1